Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: A 'Resource' definition must have x-ms-azure-resource extension enabled and set to true.
 This will indicate that the model is an Azure resource.

-**Why the rule is important**: This will ensure that the 'Resource' definition is designed correctly.Please refer [here](./swagger-extensions.md#x-ms-azure-resource) for further details.
+**Why the rule is important**: This will ensure that the 'Resource' definition is designed correctly in code generation.Please refer [here](./swagger-extensions.md#x-ms-azure-resource) for further details.

 **How to fix the violation**: Ensure that the 'Resource' definition has x-ms-azure-resource extension enabled and set to true.